 The downside of outsourcing building maintenance?
 What you save in time, you spend in money.

-Tip: Ask how much money is in the association’s reserve fund, or repair fund.
+Tip 1: Ask how much money is in the association’s reserve fund, or repair fund.
 The association should have plenty budgeted for unforeseen expenses.
 In general, a healthy reserve fund is 10% of the annual revenue budget — up to 25% in an older neighborhood where repairs are more frequent.

-Urban living isn’t just trendy —often, it’s practical.
-If you work in a city and prefer a short commute, or if you just want to live affordably near urban hot spots like shops, restaurants and train stations, a convenient condo’s easier to find than a house.
+Because condos take up less space than traditional houses, they tend to be located in more urban areas.
+And urban living isn’t just trendy — it’s often quite practical.
+If you work in a city and prefer a short commute, or if you just want to live affordably near urban hot spots like shops, restaurants, and train stations, a convenient condo’s easier to find than a house.